 2. Climate change and other environmental challenges are not affecting me personally.

 Most Americans accept that the environment needs protection.
-For example, recent polls show that seventy percent of Americans now accept that climate change is happening, outnumbering those who don’t by a 5 to 1 ratio.
+For example, recent polls show that 73 percent of Americans now accept that climate change is happening.
 This is a significant increase from years past, which is important if lasting change is going to take place.
-The problem is that Americans don’t prioritize action on climate or other environmental issues.
-Typically, the environment and climate ranks well below issues like the economy, health care, or immigration.
+There is also growing evidence that Americans are prioritizing climate change in the way they vote: 42% of registered voters said that climate change was "very important" to their coming vote in the 2020 elections.
+In the past, the environment and climate has ranked well below issues like the economy, health care, or immigration, but in the last two years, more and more voters are ranking climate as a top issue.

-Weighing against this popular perception, scientists and scientific organizations have issued repeated pleas for humans to take a longer view.
+Scientists and scientific organizations have long issued repeated pleas for humans to take a longer view, and more recently, massive climate change protests driven by young people have brought greater attention to the issue.
 For example, on November 13, 2017, the international journal Bioscience published a letter entitled World Scientists’ Warning to Humanity: A Second Notice.
 Surveying global environmental challenges from ocean pollution to climate change to species extinction, the letter cautioned: “To prevent widespread misery and catastrophic biodiversity loss, humanity must practice a more environmentally sustainable alternative to business as usual.
 The signature list included more than 15,000 scientists in 184 countries.

-Why the disconnect between what scientists understand and what voters care about?
-A major problem is that today’s environmental problems, at least in developed countries, are not simple to observe.
-For example, although most Americans believe climate change is happening, the vast majority do not believe that it will affect them personally.
+For the outstanding climate deniers, a major problem is that today’s environmental problems, at least in developed countries, are not simple to observe.
+Although most Americans believe climate change is happening, only 63% believe that it will affect them personally.
 Over time, and across the globe, the effects are enormous and if we look back over the last three decades, we can see how climate change is leading to increased droughts, intense storms, loss of coral reefs, shrinking glaciers, bigger and more frequent wildfires, and rising seas.

 3. I live in the city.
 “Nature” and natural ecosystems are “out there” in the country or wilderness, so protecting nature isn’t relevant to me.